How Much Paint for a 12x12 Room?

 - •Wall texture: Rough walls absorb 20% more paint

-- •Color change: Dark to light needs 3 coats (3 gallons)
+- •Color change: Dark to light may need a third coat

 Related Resources